LBCrion/sfwbar/doc/sfwbar.rst

 size = <number|string>
   set size of the bar (width for top or bottom bar, height for left or right bar).
-The argument is a number, specifying the size in pixels or a string.
-  I.e. "800" for 800 pixels or "50%" for 50% of screen size
+The argument is a number, specifying the size in pixels or a string (I.e. "800" for 800 pixels or "50%" for 50% of screen size) or "auto" for a bar dynamically sized to accommodate its contents.

 halign = <alignment>
   specified horizontal alignment of the bar if the bar occupies less than 100%